kraxarn/kraxarn/readme.md

-### hi it's me, kraxie :3
+### Hi :3

+I'm kraxie, or Emma, a computer engineer.

-basically everything i develop gets uploaded here, so expect a lot of weird stuff that doesn't make much sense. my current main project is [spotify-qt](https://github.com/kraxarn/spotify-qt), a lightweight and fast spotify client. it's a work-in-progress, but it's quite usable. check it out if you want to, or not, i'm not your mom.
+Basically everything i develop gets uploaded here, so expect a lot of stuff that doesn't make much sense.
+My current main project is [spotify-qt](https://github.com/kraxarn/spotify-qt), a lightweight and fast Spotify client.
+It's a work-in-progress, but it's quite usable.
+Check it out if you want to, or not, I'm not your mom.

-my names, kraxarn and kraxie, are both spelled in all lower-case.
+My names, kraxarn and kraxie, are both spelled in all lower-case.